 Meet the Team at Pewaukee Veterinary Service

 Our team of vets are an exceptional bunch.
 Each has extensive training in veterinary medicine, and they are experts in various areas of special interest.
 No matter what you bring your pet in for, there’s a veterinarian who can give you an expert opinion.
-Learn about them below, and be sure to book an appointment soon to meet them in person!
+Learn about them below, and be sure to make an appointment soon to meet them in person!
 Call us at 262-347-0787 if you have any questions.

 What Are Our Clients Saying About Us?